sobhan-moosavi/CharacterizingDrivingStylesWithDeepLearning/README.md

 | CNN  | 50  | 200  | 16.4%  | Using Momentum Nestrov Optimizer; Momentum=0.9 |
 | RNN  | 50  | 200  | 25.0%  | LSTM cells, 2 Layers; Dropout on Second layer (0.6), Batch 256 |

 Note that here we used LSTM cells, instead of using RNN cells with identity matrix for recurrent weight initialization, as such thing is not available in Tensorflow currently.
-However, as mentioned by <a href="https://arxiv.org/abs/1504.00941">Le et al.</a>, the initialized recurrent weight solution provides comaprable results to LSTM cells.
+However, as noted by <a href="https://arxiv.org/abs/1504.00941">Le et al.</a>, the identity-matrix initialization of recurrent weights provides comaprable results to LSTM cells.

 ## References